GeodataTools/geodata/doc/mask/mask_workflow.md

 show(china.layers['Jiangsu'])
 ```

-This method is great when we do not have any layers in the mask object at all.
+The previous method call is great when we do not have any layers in the mask object at all.
 However, since we already have bins, forest, and slope... as the layers, we may want to make the shape layers the similar resolution, and similar boundary with the other layers.
 We can just specify a `reference_layer` in the method call.
 We can set it to a layer name in the mask, and the result layer resolution and bounds of the shape layer will be same with that specified layer in the mask object.

 ```
 china.add_shape_layer(china_shapes,